-The Gonzalez Law Group can analyze your situation to advise you on what to do next.
-You can call The Gonzalez Law Group for a free consultation without any strings attached.
-The Gonzalez Law Group gives their trust to their clients and works to represent them in the best light possible.
+The Gonzalez Law Group, PLLC can analyze your situation to advise you on what to do next.
+You can call The Gonzalez Law Group, PLLC for a free consultation without any strings attached.
+The Gonzalez Law Group, PLLC gives their trust to their clients and works to represent them in the best light possible.